 - Measure A.1.a Number of members engaged in Legislative Day.
-Timely communication with members, partners, and board to facilitate engagement on key issues, as they arise.
-Communication methods meet the needs of stakeholders. - Measure A.1.b Sufficient meetings held with partners to achieve substantial coordination and leverage messaging.
+Timely communication with members, partners, and board to facilitate engagement on key issues, as they arise. - Measure A.1.b Communication methods meet the needs of stakeholders and may include a weekly Legislative Newsletter, bill tracking app, and a dedicated website page. - Measure A.1.c Sufficient meetings held with partners to achieve substantial coordination and leverage messaging.